1. About the treatment.

 - Failure of the injection to obliterate the vein.

-It is impossible to predict which patients may have this.
+Allergic reactions after sclerotherapy are rare as is deep vein thrombosis – if you have a personal or family history of either you should tell us first.
 For the future it may be advisable for you to wear light support stockings or tights to try to prevent the occurrence of further varicose veins.

 6. Eventual result